 - An easy yes or no regarding the possibility of purchasing your mortgage note and the offer price

 Timing is Key

-At times, a client will approach American Equity Funding with a case that is not cut and dry and a deal can’t be reached at that time for various reasons.
-However, we strive to be flexible and bring a personable approach to every circumstance and depending on the fluctuation of the real estate and financial markets over time, we review these previous cases.
+At times, a client will approach American Equity Funding with a case that is not cut and dry, and a deal can’t be reached at that time for various reasons.
+However, we strive to be flexible and bring a personable approach to every circumstance, and depending on the fluctuation of the real estate and financial markets over time, we review these previous cases.
 Just because we may not initially be able to work out an offer and present your ideal magic number does not mean we will discard you as a client.
 On the contrary, the future may be more generous!

 For example, we reviewed a quote of a gentleman in his late 50s who lived in Texas and took the risk of trying his hand in the house flipping game, hitting quite the snag.
 He purchased a house and put his money and efforts into turning it into a beautiful and meticulous structure with plans to secure the profits as a future inheritance for his two children and grandchildren.
-Unfortunately, it became evident that he was going to barely break even on the project which he felt was unacceptable and non-beneficial and bothered him deeply.
+Unfortunately, it became evident that he was barely going to break even on the project, which he felt was unacceptable and non-beneficial and bothered him deeply.

 Our client then experienced a second snag, adding complexity and complication to the crisis.
-As he was trying to sell the note of the flipped house, in order to buy a new note and try flipping again, the payor of his home went bankrupt.
+As he was trying to sell the note of the flipped house in order to buy a new note and try flipping again, the payor of his home went bankrupt.
 This created huge issues with anyone who may have been considering buying the property and note from him.
-Given the fast pace of the mortgage buying and selling business, the legal issues of such cases are a hassle and not worth the time and money for most note buying companies.
+Given the fast pace of the mortgage buying and selling business, the legal issues of such cases are a hassle and not worth the time and money for most note-buying companies.